nexus9111/supdevinci-backend-project/README.md

 $ npm i
 ```

-- now you can edit `.env.development` and `.env.production` files to fit your needs.
+- now you can edit `.env.development`, `.env.production` and `.env.test` files to fit your needs.

+- ⚠️ Please don't use the same database uri for development and test env.

 ## 🚀 Run